Constructivism (philosophy of science)

 Constructivism is a view in the philosophy of science that maintains that scientific knowledge is constructed by the scientific community, which seeks to measure and construct models of the natural world.
-According to the constructivist, natural science, therefore, consists of mental constructs that aim to explain sensory experience and measurements.

-According to constructivists, the world is independent of human minds, but knowledge of the world is always a human and social construction.
-Constructivism opposes the philosophy of objectivism, embracing the belief that a human can come to know the truth about the natural world not mediated by scientific approximations with different degrees of validity and accuracy.
+According to constructivists, natural science consists of mental constructs that aim to explain sensory experiences and measurements, and that there is no single valid methodology in science but rather a diversity of useful methods.
+They also hold that the world is independent of human minds, but knowledge of the world is always a human and social construction.
+Constructivism opposes the philosophy of objectivism, embracing the belief that human beings can come to know the truth about the natural world not mediated by scientific approximations with different degrees of validity and accuracy.